| Qodem : |

 option.
 Screenshot.

-- Connect to the selected entry if nothing is
+Enter - Connect to the selected entry if nothing is

 tagged.
 If some entries are tagged, begin connecting to the next

-tagged entry, cycling through the list if it is busy.O
+tagged entry, cycling through the list if it is busy.O - Change the visible columns in the widescreen

-- Tag or untag an
+view.SPACE - Tag or untag an

 entry.
 Screenshot.
 Tagged

-entries can be dialed/connected in sequence with Enter
+entries can be dialed/connected in sequence with Enter,

-deleted as a group with Ctrl-D
+deleted as a group with Ctrl-D, or revised in sequence

-- Delete selected entry.
+as a group with Ctrl-R.D or DELETE - Delete selected entry.
 A

 dialog will come up asking to delete either the attached note or the

-- Edit attached note in an editor.
+entire entry.N - Edit attached note in an editor.
 Every phonebook

-entry has an optional freeform text file associated with it.Ctrl-U
+entry has an optional freeform text file associated with it.Ctrl-U - Revert the phonebook to the saved copy.

 This can undo very recent edits to the phonebook.
 Exiting to